 - To further fraud protection and reduce the risk of fraud.

-- To our permitted sub-contractors.
+- To our permitted third party service providers.

 - To professional advisers, HM Revenue & Customs, regulators and other authorities.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.